dgatf/PicoMSO/docs/architecture.md

 `SET_MODE` currently takes a stream bitmask payload.
 The command name is kept as implemented in the wire protocol, but the behavior is stream selection rather than selection of a separate standalone firmware image.

+`REQUEST_CAPTURE` starts a finite acquisition for the currently enabled stream selection.

+`READ_DATA_BLOCK` is a host-driven pull mechanism.
+Each request returns the next available finalized block from one enabled stream.

 `READ_DATA_BLOCK` returns `PICOMSO_MSG_DATA_BLOCK` responses that include a `stream_id`, so the host can distinguish logic and scope blocks when both